vbdella/ETS0006-15/python/String/README.md

 # (f"") Method
 F-strings (f"") allow you to embed variables directly into strings.
 They were introduced in Python 3.6 as a faster and more readable alternative to the .format() method.
 With f-strings, you can include expressions inside {} without concatenation, making the code more concise.
 They support calculations, method calls, and format specifications (like rounding numbers).
 Unlike .format(), f-strings are evaluated at runtime, making them the preferred way to format strings in modern Python.
 Because of their speed and simplicity, f-strings are widely used in logging, debugging, and dynamic text generation.

+# len() Method
+The len() function returns the number of characters in a string, including spaces and special symbols.
+It is commonly used to check the length of user input, validate passwords, or process text data.
+Unlike some other languages, len() is a built-in function in Python rather than a string method.
+This function is useful for handling lists, tuples, and dictionaries as well.
+If the string is empty, len() returns 0, indicating there are no characters.
+It is often combined with loops and conditionals to control program logic.

+# encode() Method
+The encode() method converts a string into a sequence of bytes using a specified encoding (default is "utf-8").
+This is useful for handling text data in different formats, such as files, network transmission, or encryption.
+Encoding is necessary when dealing with non-ASCII characters, ensuring compatibility across different systems.
+The encoded result is of type bytes, not str, meaning it cannot be directly printed as a normal string.
+The reverse operation is decode(), which converts bytes back into a string.
+Encoding is particularly useful for working with web scraping, file handling, and APIs.

+# islower() Method
+The islower() method returns True if all letters in the string are lowercase.
+If the string contains uppercase letters, numbers, or special characters, it returns False.
+This method is useful for text processing, password validation, and input checks.
+Unlike lower(), which converts a string to lowercase, islower() only checks if the string is already in lowercase.
+If the string is empty or contains no letters, islower() returns False.
+It is commonly used in case-sensitive applications.

+# isupper() Method
+The isupper() method returns True if all letters in the string are uppercase.
+If the string contains lowercase letters, numbers, or special characters, it returns False.
+This method is useful for validating uppercase text formats, such as license plates, country codes, and abbreviations.
+Unlike upper(), which converts a string to uppercase, isupper() only checks if it is already in uppercase.
+If the string contains no letters, isupper() returns False.
+This method is helpful in case-sensitive validation tasks.